The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/CTF/f25-flash-ctf.md

 <SidebarAutoCollapse />

 # Fall 2025 Flash CTF
 Welcome to the Fall 2025 Flash Capture The Flag competition!
 You are allowed & encouraged to use any online tool including Google and AI.
+Attacking the competition platform is strictly prohibited.

 *NOTE: Correct submissions are being saved, refreshing won’t erase them from the server.*
 <NameBanner />